 Christopher had begun to ask himself an enormous question in between our sessions: "How can I begin to think for my people?"
 That one question sent shivers down my spine when I heard him say it, and it's happening again now.
 I have never met a person who has asked a question that big and with such power, love and humility.
 That question deserves attention and it commands respect from the type of leader who utters it.
 What else is there to do when you come face to face with such pure intention, beauty, and penetrating vision?
 People like Christopher change the world.
-I've read about them.
-Haven't you?
+I've read about them and he fits the mold.

 Shelter of Smiles

 The needs in Uganda are tremendous, from lack of safe drinking water, to malnutrition, crippling economic inflation, and an epidemic number of orphaned children due to years of civil war and political unrest.
 In the midst of all of this, Christopher always strives to look for the opportunities in even the greatest challenges.
 He is a respected community builder and leader in his village, is highly active in his church, and is a loving and supportive father and husband.
 Oh, and he also provides rides to the hospital for sick villagers on his motorcycle - it takes two people to hold the sick person on.
 If anyone can do it, it's Christopher Odongo.